-Because sitting is part of reading.
+Normally sitting is part of reading.
 Right?
 But I wonder if it has to be sitting still.

-If our kids need to move and that movement helps their focus and concentration, then can we incorporate sitting and moving?
+If our kids need to move and that movement helps their focus and concentration, then can we incorporate sitting and moving with reading?

 Ideas to Help Your Wiggly Reader Who Can’t Sit Still